phakphum-dev/otog-frontend/README.md

 ## Todo

-- make it work with docker
-- bring back old features of otog such as
-  - contest scoreboard prizes (First Blood, Faster Than Light, Passed In One, One Man Solve)
+- fix auth flow
-  - otog announcement with WYSIWYG
+- otog redesign
+- next.js 13 server component migration
+- automatic rating system
+- code rejudge
 - code sharing
-- image caching
-- improve admin monitor
+- improve admin monitoring
-- improve overall UX
 - improve SEO

+## Bug Report

+If you have any issue, feel free to open a new one in the issue tab

 ## Contributing